filefoxper/airma/docs/react-effect/api.md

 #### Parameters

 * **process** -It is a callback to process when a execution is failed.
-It accepts a session state error and the session state as parameters.
+It accepts a session state error and the session state as parameters, returns void or a cleanup function.

 ## ConfigProvider